siddharthtiwari-03/UnSQL/Readme.md

 ## Breaking Changes

-Beyond the version v2+ backward compatibility has been dropped, from the default import, in favour of security.
-For projects still running on version v1.x we recommend switching to the existing import/require with legacy flag `unsql/legacy`
+Beyond the version v2+ backward compatibility has been dropped, from the default import, in favour of security and features.
+For projects still running on version v1.x we recommend switching all the import/require of `'unsql'` in your existing `model` classes to legacy flag `unsql/legacy`

 ## What's New?